 You Include Your Registry Info on Your Invites

 It may sound old-fashioned, but word of mouth is still the best way to loop everyone in on your registry.
-Make sure that those closest to you (your parents, his parents, the wedding party) have your registry details handy because they will likely receive phone calls and emails from inquiring guests.
+Make sure those closest to you (your parents, your partner's parents, the wedding party) have your registry details handy because they will likely receive phone calls and emails from inquiring guests.
 Another way to easily share registry details is via a wedding website with a distinct URL.

 You're Too Strict With Social Media

 Chances are your guests will understand if you ask them to avoid taking pictures during your ceremony or posting anything until after it's over.
 They likely won't be on board with your limiting their sharing the festivities on Instagram, Snapchat, and Facebook in the days preceding and following your wedding.